moby/moby/docs/reference/api/docker_remote_api.md

 To connect to the Docker daemon with cURL you need to use cURL 7.40 or later, as these versions have the `--unix-socket` flag available.
-To run `curl` against the deamon on the default socket, use the
+To run `curl` against the daemon on the default socket, use the
 following:

     curl --unix-socket /var/run/docker.sock http://containers/json